Coronavirus exposes caregiver shortage, upending lives of Wisconsin’s disabled residents

 When the COVID-19 pandemic hit, Stacy Ellingen of Oshkosh lost two of the three caregivers she depends on to dress, shower, eat and use the bathroom.
-The helpers — all University of Wisconsin-Oshkosh students — returned to their parents’ homes when the university canceled in-person classes.
+The helpers — all UW-Oshkosh students — returned to their parents’ homes when the university canceled in-person classes.

 Ellingen, 34, had little choice but to do the same — moving back to her parents’ home in Fond du Lac.